-Recently I went to Egypt, apart from witnessing the amazing Pyramids of Giza, the Sphinx, and the Nile river, their history, and culture fascinated me the most.
+If you have been to Egypt, apart from witnessing the amazing Pyramids of Giza, the Sphinx, temples, and the Nile River, it is the culture that fascinates the most.

 The land is filled with stories of Pharaohs, the rulers of this ancient civilization.
-Out of many stories, one that caught my attention was about Vultures.
+Out of many stories, there is an interesting legend about Vultures.

 In ancient Egypt, vultures were highly revered as they were associated with the goddess Nekhbet, who was depicted wearing a vulture headdress and was considered the protector of the ancient Egyptian Pharaohs.

-We all know, the people in ancient Egypt believed in the afterlife, and vultures association with death and decay could have led them to be viewed as symbols of resurrection and rebirth.
+We know that the people of ancient Egypt believed in the afterlife, and vultures’ association with death and decay could have led them to be viewed as symbols of resurrection and rebirth.

 Images of Vultures can be seen in ancient Egyptian burial sites, indicating their importance in funerary rites and beliefs about the afterlife.

-It is not just 5000 years ago in Egypt, but Vulture has a prominent place in ancient Indian scripture as well.
-In Ramayan, vulture Jatayu is mentioned for his sacrificial role to save Goddess Sita (wife of Lord Rama) from Ravana, the demon king of Lanka.
+Vulture has a prominent place in ancient Indian scripture as well.
+In Ramayan, vulture Jatayu is sacredly mentioned for his sacrificial role to save Goddess Sita (wife of Lord Ram) from Ravana, the demon king of Lanka.

-To commemorate Jatayu’s bravery, honesty, and sacrifice, in the Indian state of Kerala, the world’s largest bird sculpture has been erected in 2018 to give visitors a chance to know its significance.
+To commemorate Jatayu’s bravery, honesty, and sacrifice, in the Indian state of Kerala, the world’s largest bird sculpture was erected in 2018 to give visitors a chance to know its significance.

 Importance of Vultures

-Vultures are a group of birds with more than 20 species that are found on every continent except for Australia and Antarctica.
+Vultures are a group of birds with more than 20 species found on every continent except for Australia and Antarctica.

 Vultures are often seen circling high in the sky, using thermals to gain altitude and cover vast distances in search of food.
 When they do locate carrion, they will often gather in large groups, called a “wake” or “committee,” to feed on the carcass.
 These groups can include hundreds of birds, and they are often a spectacular sight to see.